 Anxiety Disorder

-Anxiety is a normal part of life, but when it becomes overwhelming and disrupts your daily routine, it may develop into an anxiety disorder.
-These disorders are more than just temporary fear or worry—they persist over time and can severely impact one’s quality of life.
+Anxiety is a normal part of life, but when it becomes overwhelming and disrupts daily routines, it may develop into anxiety disorders.
+These conditions are more than temporary worry or fear — they persist over time and can significantly affect emotional well-being, physical health, and overall quality of life.

-Anxiety disorders involve excessive worry or fear that is difficult to control and disproportionate to the situation.
-While it’s common to feel anxious occasionally, people with anxiety disorders experience these feelings frequently, often without a clear trigger.
-This can lead to avoidance of situations and disrupt everyday functioning.
+Anxiety disorders involve excessive fear, worry, or nervousness that is difficult to control and often disproportionate to the situation.
+While occasional stress is common, people experiencing chronic anxiety may feel anxious frequently, often without a clear trigger.
+This can interfere with work, relationships, and daily functioning.

 Types of Anxiety Disorders